risk-first/website/introduction/Meeting-Reality.md

 This is not a criticism of MongoDB: it's simply a demonstration that sometimes, the cure is worse than the disease.
 Successful projects are _always_ trying to _reduce_ [Attendant Risks](Attendant-Risk).

+## The Cost Of Meeting Reality

+You don't have to meet the whole of reality in one go - sometimes that is expensive.
+But we can meet it in "limited ways".

+blah...

 ### YAGNI

 As a flavour of what's to come, let's look at [YAGNI](https://www.martinfowler.com/bliki/Yagni.html), an acronym for You Aren't Gonna Need It.
 Martin Fowler says: